VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: VERITAS for Verifying the BER Performance of AI-native Receivers

-As shown in~(\ref{eq:vote}), a feature, $y_{\text{test}}$, is voted as ID by $\text{neighbor}_k$ if the euclidean distance of that feature to the cluster center of the neighbor is smaller or equal to the distance of the neighbor to its cluster center, and the distance of the feature from the cluster center of the neighbor is smaller than the cluster radius.
+As shown in~\eqref{eq:vote}, a feature, $y_{\text{test}}$, is voted as ID by $\text{neighbor}_k$ if the Euclidean distance of that feature to the cluster center of the neighbor is smaller or equal to the distance of the neighbor to its cluster center, and the distance of the feature from the cluster center of the neighbor is smaller than the cluster radius.
 Otherwise, the sample is voted as OOD by that neighbor.

-We derive a final joint vote, $v_{\text{final}}$, for each $y_{\text{test}}$ using the votes from its $K$ neighbors as in~(\ref{eq:finalvote}).
+We derive a final joint vote, $v_{\text{final}}$, for each $y_{\text{test}}$ using the votes from its $K$ neighbors as in~\eqref{eq:finalvote}.

-Basically, we identify each sample as OOD if none of its nearest neighbors vote it to be ID with respect to their own ID clusters.
+Basically, we identify each sample, $y_\text{test}$, as OOD if none of its nearest neighbors vote it to be ID with respect to their own ID clusters.
 The steps to identify each test sample as ID or OOD is summarized in Algorithm~\ref{alg:ood}.

-The highlights of the proposed OOD algorithm with respect to the state-of-the-art proposed in~\cite{ood-knn} and~\cite{RF-fingerprinting-lora} are as follows:
+The highlights of the proposed OOD detection algorithm with respect to the state-of-the-art proposed in~\cite{ood-knn} and~\cite{RF-fingerprinting-lora} are as follows:

-\begin{itemize} \item Our proposed OOD detection algorithm (Section~\ref{sec:method-monitor-ood}) performs well in sparse clusters with lower density in the center and higher density around the edges, due to being dependent on the ID cluster center and radius instead of the distance of the test sample from its nearest ID neighbors. \item Our proposed algorithm utilizes triplet loss (Section~\ref{sec:method-monitor-arch}) instead of supervised contrastive loss~\cite{SupConLoss} used in~\cite{ood-knn} during training that allows for good OOD detection rate as well as low false positive rate among the samples detected as OOD. \item We use a custom NN architecture for OOD detection and show that the non-parametric feature-based OOD detection is applicable to 5G wireless data besides the benchmark image datasets of CIFAR, SVHN, etc. used in~\cite{ood-knn}. \end{itemize}
+\begin{itemize} \item Our proposed OOD detection algorithm performs well in sparse clusters with lower density in the center and higher density around the edges, due to being dependent on the ID cluster center and radius instead of the distance of the test sample from its nearest ID neighbors. \item Our proposed algorithm utilizes triplet loss (Section~\ref{sec:method-monitor-arch}) instead of supervised contrastive loss~\cite{SupConLoss} used in~\cite{ood-knn} during training that allows for good true OOD detection rate as well as low false positive rate. \item We use a custom NN architecture for OOD detection and show that non-parametric feature-based OOD detection is applicable to 5G wireless data besides the benchmark image datasets of CIFAR, SVHN, etc. demonstrated in~\cite{ood-knn}. \end{itemize}

-If the Monitor detects a change in the environment, the Performance Comparator is activated that is described next.
+If the Monitor detects a change in the wireless channel, the Performance Comparator is activated that is described next.